-The Scottish Third Sector Research Forum (TSRF), supported by the Scottish Government, has existed in its current form since 2009 and brings together Scottish Government and third sector strategic partners to:
+The Scottish Third Sector Research Forum (TSRF), supported by the Scottish Government, has existed in its current form since 2009 and brings together strategic partners: Scottish Government and other public sector agencies, third sector and academics to:

 - Obtain holistic oversight of third sector evidence and data needs;

 - Work collaboratively to identify research questions and meet evidence gaps;

 - Share and critique data, evidence and knowledge, and

 - Maximise the impact of evidence through knowledge exchange and dissemination.

 Click here to read more about the TSRF´s remit.